-No. NSW Treasury is of the strong view that all contributions should be accounted for under AASB 1004 and not AASB 118.
-A 'contribution' may 'relate' to the rendering of services but, by definition, the nature of the transfer is 'non-reciprocal' i.e. an entity receives services without directly giving approximately equal value in exchange.
+No. All contributions should be accounted for under AASB 1004 and not AASB 118.
+A "contribution" may "relate" to the rendering of services but by definition, the transfer is "non-reciprocal" i.e. an entity receives services without directly giving approximately equal value in exchange.
 In contrast, the principle in AASB 118 is meant for reciprocal transfers, with revenue recognised as the goods or services are provided.

-However, the only difference between this proposal in para (f) above and the approach taken in ED 144 Guidance is that the para (f) approach explicitly requires that such transfers are subject to AASB 118.
-But, under both approaches the outcome is the same i.e. such contributions are treated consistently as for reciprocal transactions.
-As discussed in the response to para (a), Treasury is of the view that any proposal that requires contributions to be treated on the same basis as reciprocal transactions, is a fundamental change to the distinction between AASB 118 and AASB 1004; and the distinction between reciprocal and non-reciprocal transfers; and is not supported.
+Unlike the ED 144 Guidance, paragraph (f) explicitly requires that such contributions in relation to the rendering of services are subject to AASB 118.
+However, the outcome is the same ie such contributions are treated as reciprocal transactions.
+This is not supported.
+As discussed in section (a), any proposal that requires contributions to be treated on the same basis as reciprocal transaction is a fundamental change to the distinction between AASB 118 and AASB 1004 and the distinction between reciprocal and non-reciprocal transfers.

-As discussed in the response to (c) above, the AASB 118 treatment is not appropriate for non-reciprocal transfers.
-That is, Treasury believes that where a transfer is non-reciprocal, the notion that amounts are 'earned' as the entity provides goods or services contradicts the definition of a non-reciprocal transfer.
-Therefore, it is not appropriate to link revenue recognition with the provision of goods and services, as AASB 118 does.
-All contributions should be accounted for under AASB 1004; but revenue recognition should not be deferred until the good or service is provided.
+As discussed in section (c) above, the AASB 118 treatment is not appropriate for non-reciprocal transfers.
+The notion that amounts are "earned" as the entity provides goods or services contradicts the definition of a non-reciprocal transfer.
+Therefore, it is not appropriate to link revenue recognition with the provision of goods and services, as in AASB 118.